Health and Travel Alert – U.S. Mission Russia (March 30, 2020)

 Event: Implementation of Citywide Self-Isolation Order in Moscow

 The mayor of Moscow announced a citywide self-isolation order, effective March 30, meant to slow the spread of COVID-19.
-Visit the website of the Mayor of Moscow and the local government COVID-19 website for updated information.
+Visit the website of the Mayor of Moscow and the local government for updated information.
 This order mandates all individuals present in Moscow, regardless of age, self-isolate in their place of residence until further notice.

 According to the published decree, leaving one’s place of residence is permitted only for the following: